Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ```
 Parameters:  C = 7BH (_CDRVR)
-             A = Driver slot number
+             A = Driver slot number, bits 6-4 must be 001
              B = Driver segment number, FFh for drivers in ROM
-                 (must be always FFh in current version)
              DE = Routine address
              HL = Address of a 8 byte buffer with the input register
                   values for the routine